KunalDuran/KunalDuran/README.md

 ### Alright, This is me, Kunal Duran

-## Python Programmer
+## Backend Developer

-- I Use Python to Automate Stuff
+- Microservices with GO, Python.
 - Build Fast APIs and Scalable Backend with Golang
 - Always looking to contribute to Open Source
 - Create APIs with Flask for Machine Learning Models
+- Redis, SQL, Mongo

 ### Connect with me: